MaxPat931/dndwiki/Advancement.md

   game.dnd5e.advancement.types.MyModuleCustomAdvancement = MyModuleCustomAdvancement;
 });
 ```

+Advancements are looked up by their type.
+For example, an advancement of type 'MyModuleCustom' will be loaded by the `MyModuleCustomAdvancement` class, if it can be found.

 Advancement registration should be done during a module's `"init"` or `"setup"` hooks to ensure that the custom type is available during item preparation.